Happy New Year everyone.

 She gets a white Hyundai Elantra for her 16th birthday.

 Delaney, Terri and I take a vacation to Iceland.
 Cameron is unable to join us as he had just started a new job in Jacksonville and had college finals.
 Iceland is simply beautiful.
 "Breathtaking" is another perfect adjective.
 If you want to sip margaritas on the beach and get a tan, go to the Caribbean.
 If you want to hike volcanoes in 50 mph wind and 35 degree weather in their summer, see the most amazing landscapes and waterfalls you could ever imagine, hike a glacier, then go to Iceland!
+If you want to spend a LOT of money - go to Iceland.

 We all moved into our new 12,000 sq ft office space in September.
 PCG up to 30 employees now!